viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 Do

+## Split long lines of code into multiple lines

 ## Create small classes focused on a single task

 Comply with the Single Responsibility Principle (SRP).
 Create small classes usually means not exceeding 100 lines of code.